forsbergsskola-se/gp23-203-opengl-game-magge/README.md

 ## Project description

-Our assignment was to create a simple game using SDL and further develop our skills in C++, Object Oriented Programming and using Design Patterns over a period of 1 - 2 weeks.
+Our assignment was to create a simple game using SDL and further develop our skills in C++, Object Oriented Programming and using Design Patterns, over a period of 1 week.
 We chose to re-make the classic arcade game **Space Invaders**, keeping the original look and mechanics, but adding our own twist to it.

 ## Cute features we added